Zhang-VISLab/Zhang-VISLab.github.io/_pages/publications.md

 #

-33. Mahdi Elhousni, Yecheng Lyu, Xinming Huang, Ziming Zhang. **Automatic Building and Labeling of HD Maps with Deep Learning**. *In Proceeding of Thirty-Second Annual Conference on Innovative Applications of Artificial Intelligence (IAAI), 2020*
+33. Mahdi Elhousni, Yecheng Lyu, Xinming Huang, Ziming Zhang. **Automatic Building and Labeling of HD Maps with Deep Learning**. *In Proceeding of Thirty-Second Annual Conference on Innovative Applications of Artificial Intelligence (IAAI), 2020.*

 ---

 # 2019
-32. Yao Sui, Ziming Zhang, Guanghui Wang, Yafei Tang, and Li Zhang. **Exploiting the Anisotropy of Correlation Filter Learning for Visual Tracking**. *International Journal of Computer Vision (IJCV).
-2019.*
+32. Yao Sui, Ziming Zhang, Guanghui Wang, Yafei Tang, and Li Zhang. **Exploiting the Anisotropy of Correlation Filter Learning for Visual Tracking**. *International Journal of Computer Vision (IJCV), 2019.*

 #